 Florida law states that bikers don’t need to wear helmets if they’re over the age of 21 and carry at least $10,000 of medical coverage to assist with any medical bills brought on by their decision not to wear a helmet.
 Both drivers and passengers under age 21 must wear helmets, as required by federal law.
 Helmet use doesn’t change the other driver’s liability in an accident.
 Even if you decided not to wear a helmet while riding your motorcycle, if the other driver caused the accident, you can still claim the same compensation.

 There are many advantages to hiring a St. Petersburg motorcycle accident attorney.
-An attorney will handle the crucial details of the accident so you can focus on recovering from your injuries.
+A motorcycle injury attorney will handle the crucial details of the accident so you can focus on recovering from your injuries.
 This takes a huge burden and stress of your plate.
 They will help you determine whether or not you’re entitled to compensation by collecting witness statements, examining accident reports, reviewing damages to the motorcycle, and examining the driver’s driving record.
-Hiring a St. Petersburg motorcycle accident attorney will ease the accident process and better your chances of receiving the settlement you deserve.
+Hiring a St. Petersburg motorcycle attorney will ease the accident process and better your chances of receiving the settlement you deserve.

 With an experienced motorcycle accident lawyer by your side, you may be able to file a claim for the following: your past, present, and future medical care costs and lost wages for the time you missed from work following the accident, future income loss, trauma from the pain and suffering, and property damage.